phil65/LLMling/README.md

 ## Core Concepts

-LLMLing provides a YAML-based configuration system for LLM applications:
+LLMLing provides a YAML-based configuration system for LLM applications.
+It allows to set up custom MPC servers serving content defined in YAML files.

 - **Static Declaration**: Define your LLM's environment in YAML - no code required
 - **MCP Protocol**: Built on the Machine Chat Protocol (MCP) for standardized LLM interaction